Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Marginal likelihood estimation

+\res{Thus, the power posterior in \eqref{SS p_b} defines a path between the reference distribution and the posterior.
+Note that for $\beta=0$, $p_{\beta}$ is equal to the reference distribution, while for $\beta=1$, $p_{\beta}$ is equal to the posterior.} \res{The product of ratios that defines the SS estimator in~\eqref{z_SS} remains the same in the GSS estimator; however, it can be shown that the ratios are now defined as follows}

+The MC estimator of the ratio $r_k$ is given by \res{ } with $n$ samples $\boldsymbol{\theta}_{k-1,i}$ \res{drawn} from $p_{\beta_{k-1}}$\res{.} Finally, the marginal likelihood is estimated by \res{multiplying} over the \res{estimated} ratios \res{as follows} \res{ } \res{The MC estimator for each ratio $r_k$ provides an unbiased estimate of the ratio.
+However, this does not imply that their product is unbiased unless the estimated ratios are independent.
+In practice, the interaction between Markov chains in the parallel tempering algorithm in the GSS case is unnecessary due to prior knowledge of the posterior distribution.
+As a result, independent Markov chains can be generated, leading to independent estimated ratios and thereby eliminating bias in the GSS estimate.}

+\res{The uncertainty of the GSS estimate can be approximated using the delta method--as proposed in the SS case \citep{xie2011improving}-- which relies on the assumption that the samples are independent.
+In practice, this assumption might not be met, resulting in a biased uncertainty estimate.
+Given that independent GSS estimates can be obtained at a relatively low computational cost, empirical uncertainty can be directly estimated.
+This method is adopted in the following applications.}

-\\ GSS inherits the benefits of the SS method and can be equal to SS if $\pi_0(\boldsymbol\theta|M)=\pi(\boldsymbol\theta|M)$.
-For GSS to be efficient, one can tailor a prior reference distribution $\pi_0$ that approximates the posterior as the product of independent distributions that reflect the distribution of each parameter $\theta$.
-In practice, one is interested first in the parameter inference of the model $M_1$ so the posterior approximation is done before proceeding with model comparison.
-The posterior samples available from the approximation can be used to calibrate each probability density distribution of $\theta_j$, where each distribution can be set for example to $\mathcal{N}(\mu_{\theta_{j}}\,\sigma_{\theta_{j}}^{2})$ with the mean and standard deviation of these samples.
-Similarly, it can be shown that for a target model $T$ and an approximate model $A$ with equal parameter space, the Reweighting method \citep{hourihane2023accurate} is a particular case of the GSS method.
+GSS inherits the benefits of the SS method and \res{is equal} to SS if $\pi_0(\boldsymbol\theta|M)=\pi(\boldsymbol\theta|M)$.
+For GSS to be efficient, one can tailor a reference distribution $\pi_0$ that approximates the posterior as the product of independent distributions\res{, each reflecting} the \res{marginal} distribution of each parameter $\theta$\res{$_j$, which is an element of the parameter vector $\bm{\theta}$}. \res{If posterior samples are available, these samples} can be used to calibrate each \res{marginal} probability density \res{of the reference} distribution \res{for each} $\theta_j$, where each distribution can be set\res{,} for example\res{,} to \res{$\mathcal{N}(\bar{\theta}_{j},S_j^{2})$,} with \res{$\bar{\theta}_{j}$ and $S_j$ being} the mean and standard deviation of these samples\res{, respectively}.

+\res{The GSS method bears similarity to the recently proposed weighting method \citep{hourihane2023accurate}.} It can be shown that for a target model $T$ and an approximate model $A$ with equal parameter space, the \res{r}eweighting method is a particular case of the GSS method.
 In this case, the reference distribution $\pi_{0}$ is equal to $\textit{likelihood}\times\textit{prior}$ of the approximate model $A$ with $K=2$.
-The Reweighting method is particularly useful when the sampling from model T is computationally expensive.
+The \res{r}eweighting method is particularly useful \res{for the PTA models} when the sampling from model T is computationally expensive \res{compared to the approximate model A}.